-If you follow me on Twitter, or #VegRunChat, you will have noticed that I’m running more than ever in barefoot sandals.
+If you follow me on Twitter, or #VegRunChat, you will have noticed that I’m running in barefoot sandals more than ever.
 Although I love my Vibram Five Fingers, my burning curiosity towards running sandals has forced me to leave my five-fingered footwear behind.
 As you can imagine, I’ve received a lot of questions about my new minimalist companions.
 So I thought I’d take the time today to try and answer a few of them.
 If I don’t get to your question, please leave it in a comment below and I’ll respond as soon as possible.

 How Many Miles Can You Run In Sandals?